Generalized Eckardt points on del Pezzo surfaces of degree 1: Strategies - generalized Eckardt points outside the ramification curve

 \section{Strategies - generalized Eckardt points outside the ramification curve}

-From Corollary \ref{cor:7 possible cliques} it follows that we have a generalized Eckardt point outside the ramification curve of $(\ref{eq:map phi})$ if and only if it is possible to realize one of the cliques 1 -- 8 in Figure \ref{table cliques}, where we can exclude clique 4 outside characteristic 3 and clique 7 in characteristic 0.
-However, apart from clique 5 (see Example \ref{Ex: types 5 and 9}), it is unclear if such realizations are possible.
+From Theorem \ref{thm: 9 orbits} it follows that, outside characteristics 2 and 3 (where a generalized Eckardt point corresponds to 16 and 12 concurrent exceptional curves, respectively), we have a generalized Eckardt point outside the ramification curve of $(\ref{eq:map phi})$ if and only if it is possible to realize one of the cliques 1 -- 8 in Figure \ref{table cliques}, where we can exclude clique 4, and clique 7 in characteristic 0.
+However, apart from clique 5, it is unclear if such realizations are possible.
 In this section, we provide strategies to produce examples of 10 concurrent lines corresponding to a given clique, or to show that no examples can exist.

 \begin{definition} By a \textsl{representative} of a clique in the graph $G$ we mean an element from its orbit under the action of the Weyl group $W_8$. \end{definition}

 For each clique in Figure \ref{table cliques}, we can use a representative of the corresponding orbit, compute the size of the stabilizer of that clique in the group $W_8$ with \texttt{magma}, and divide the order of the group $W_8$ (which is 696,729,600) by this number to obtain the size of its orbit under the action of $W_8$.
 The results are in the columns `Stabilizer Size' and `Orbit Size' of Table \ref{orbit_size_table}.
 The sizes of these orbits are very large, and obtaining a full list of all representatives would take a very long time with \texttt{magma}.
 In order to still obtain a list with many different representatives, we compute for each clique a `sub-orbit' as follows.
 Since the maximal size of cliques in $G$ with only edges of weight 2 is 3 \cite[Lemma 7]{WvL}, every clique in Figure \ref{table cliques} contains two vertices with an edge of weight 1.
 We fix two such vertices and compute with \texttt{magma} a list of only those cliques in each orbit that contain these two vertices.
 The size of these sub-orbits are found in Table \ref{orbit_size_table}, and the database containing all elements in all sub-orbits is available at \cite{DFIWcode}.